 Provisional credentialing is acceptable under very limited circumstances and is only available to practitioners who are applying to HPN for the first time.
 A practitioner can only be provisionally credentialed once.
 Practitioners who have been in the organization's network via delegation arrangement are not eligible for Provisional Credentialing by the organization if the delegation arrangement is terminated or if the practitioner is no longer affiliated with the delegate.
-Provisional status expires after sixty (60) days and cannot be renewed.
+Provisional status expires after sixty (60) calendar days and cannot be renewed.
+Locum tenens or other practitioners who work 60 calendar days or more will require full credentialing.